nsankethreddy/Linear_Algebra-in-Search_engines/README.md

 # Linear Algebra in Search engines

-This report contains some information about how and where Linear Algebra is being used in the current search engines.
+This is the report of our semester 4 Linear Algebra project, 'Applications of Linear Algebra in Search Engines'.
+Project done by [N. Sanketh Reddy](github.com/nsankethreddy) and [Aditi Ahuja](github.com/metonymic-smokey).